 -Week 2: One tablet orally 2 times a day (morning and evening)

 -Week 4: Two tablets orally 2 times a day (morning and evening)

 Maintenance dose: 2 tablets orally 2 times a day (morning and evening)

--Discontinue therapy if a patient has not lost at least 5% of baseline body weight after 12 weeks at maintenance dose as it is unlikely that clinically meaningful weight loss will occur with continued treatment.
+-Therapy should be discontinued if a patient has not lost at least 5% of baseline body weight after 12 weeks at maintenance dose as it is unlikely that clinically meaningful weight loss will occur with continued treatment.